Skip to main content

 When a planning application is invited for Public Participation one usually has 30 days within which to comment and the date for final submission will be on the “invitation for comment” put out by the City.

-These notices will be posted on the subject property itself, an advert is placed in local media (like Echo and Peoples Post) and a notice will be sent to the affected neighbours and the NRPA.
-The NRPA will then share these notices on this website, in mailers and in social media.
-You can also find applications on the City of Cape Town have your say portal
+These notices will be posted on the fence of the subject property itself and a notice will be sent to the affected neighbours and the NRPA (via email).
+The NRPA will then share notices that affect the whole community on this website, in mailers and in social media.

-The notice gives the property Erf number and address and may contain a link to a website where more detail can be found (as in the case of Environmental Impact Assessments) or it will state that more info can be obtained from the South Peninsula Municipality (one can look at it there or take a flash drive to receive the info.)
+The notice gives the property Erf number and address and may contain a link to a website where more detail can be found (as in the case of Environmental Impact Assessments) or it will state that more info can be obtained from the City planning department (one can look at it there or take a flash drive to receive the info.)

-The address (web and postal) where one can send the objection is on the notice form.
+The address (web and postal) where one can send the objection to is on the notice form.
 Submit your comments, objections and representations as per the notice.
-When objecting, it is important to “speak to the legislation” and the point and stay unemotional.
+When objecting, it is important to “speak to the legislation” and the point and stay factual.

 It’s also important to bear in mind that the decisions on matters is done at the Municipal Planning Tribunal so that one should say that one reserves the right to address the Tribunal and that you wish to be informed when the Tribunal will sit on that particular matter (you will have 10 minutes to speak).